perfsonar/docs/install_docker.rst

   # docker run -it perfsonar/testpoint /bin/bash

 You will now be at a bash prompt inside of the container.
-Make the desired changes to /etc/perfsonar/meshconfig-agent.conf or whatnot, save, and exit the container.
+Make the desired changes with the ``psconfig remote`` command or similar (see :ref:`psconfig_pscheduler_agent-templates`) and exit the container.

 Find the container ID from the just modified container::